Without a lens, your camera body would not be able to capture images.

 When it comes to choosing a lens, the most important factor is the maximum aperture.
-This number is written on the lens, and included in the lens’ specifications.
+This number is written on the lens and included in its specifications.

 The biggest-size aperture is an expression of how ‘bright’ the lens is.
 Brighter is better.

-The numbers you’ll find on a lens are all very important. the first number you’ll come across is usually the lens’ focal length.
-This number is represented in millimeters.
+The numbers you will find on a lens are all very important.
+The first number is usually the lens’ focal length.
+This number is represented in millimetres.

-If you see one number rather than a range, it means you are holding a prime lens.
-It could say 24 mm, 35 mm, 50 mm, 85 mm, or something similar.
+If you see one number rather than a range, it means its a prime lens.
+It could say 24mm, 50mm, 85mm, or something similar.

 A focal length range will have two numbers separated by a dash.
-24-70 mm is a good example and means you are holding a zoom lens.
+24-70mm is a good example.

-The second number you’ll find on a lens is usually the lens’s maximum aperture.
+The second number you will find on a lens is usually the lens’s maximum aperture.
 If you have one number, it means your zoom lens has a fixed maximum aperture.

 Prime lenses do not have a variable maximum aperture.